In-Person Religious Services Suspended due to COVID 19

 Join Us Virtually!

-As part of our evolving response to COVID-19, we have decided to suspend our daily Minyan, and Shabbat services.
-We have reached this decision in consultation with other synagogue communities, medical professionals, and Halachaik (Jewish Legal) experts.
-This will be in effect through the month of March, and will be re-evaluated there after.
+As part of our evolving response to COVID-19, we have suspended our daily Minyan, and Shabbat services.
+We have reached this decision in consultation with other synagogue communities, medical professionals, and Halachic (Jewish Legal) experts.

-I want to encourage all of those looking for traditional prayer services to pray at home.
-Despite being unable to be together in our sacred space, I want to let you know about opportunities that Tifereth Israel is providing for us to come together as a community, pray together, and support one another during this challenging and uncertain time.
+Despite being unable to be together in our sacred space, we want you to know about opportunities that Tifereth Israel is providing for us to come together as a community, pray together, and support one another during this challenging and uncertain time.

 We know this new to so many of us.
 Need help with ZOOM or Facebook Live?
 Click here.